johnteske/vectorscores/README.md

 ## Support
-*vector scores* is supported by the Seattle Office of Arts & Culture.
+*vectorscores* is supported by the Seattle Office of Arts & Culture.

 <p align="center"><img src="https://cdn.rawgit.com/johnteske/vectorscores/a2fa6bd7cabaeddcadd3386e1361f43d97237e16/_includes/icons-logos/SOAC-logo-grey.svg" width="128px" /></p>

 ## Licenses
-*vector scores* is released under the [MIT License](http://opensource.org/licenses/MIT).
+*vectorscores* is released under the [MIT License](http://opensource.org/licenses/MIT).
 Compositions resulting from my code and parameters are copyright John Teske.

 ## Contributing
 - **Performances**.
-Perform works created with *vector scores*.
+Perform works created with *vectorscores*.
 Contact me and I'll list performances here along with links to any audio and video documentation.
 - **Compositions**.
-Use *vector scores* to create your own works.
+Use *vectorscores* to create your own works.
 You are welcome to use my works and code as a starting point—but please make them your own!
 - **Repository**.
 I encourage feedback and contributions to this project.
 Feel free to submit issues and pull requests!
 [Read more about contributing](https://github.com/johnteske/vectorscores/blob/gh-pages/CONTRIBUTING.md).